EOS-RCN/web/_posts/2025-02-08-reading-group.md

 </style>

 <div class="text-box-main">
-<p> Join us on Wednesday, January 8th, 2025, at 10am Pacific time for our next reading group session!
+<p> Join us on Wednesday, February 12th, 2025, at 10am Pacific time for our next reading group session!
 We will be discussing
 <a href="https://www.nature.com/articles/s41467-024-53480-2" target="_blank">Jennings et al. (2025)</a>.
 Our zoom link is <a href="https://ucmerced.zoom.us/j/84677891557" target="_blank">here</a>.
 </p>
 </div>